maaskola/discrover-packages/README.md

 Here you will find routines to generate [Discrover](https://github.com/maaskola/discrover) packages for different Linux distributions.

-Linux for which package generation routines are currently available include:
+Linux distributions for which package generation routines are currently available include:

  * Debian
  * Gentoo